0x-jerry/x-release/README.md

 # X-Release

-A tool that help you to quickly create a new release.
+A tool that helps you to create a new release quickly.

 ## Usage